Garciat/garciat.github.io/src/posts/2025-12-06-java-type-classes.md

 I currently don't have any interesting `Monad` examples.
 I may add one or two soon.

+## Recap

+We have built:

+- A simple mechanism to capture static types for runtime access.
+- An AST and a parser for Java types.
+  - Including support for higher-kinded types encoded via 'tag types'.
+- Type unification on said AST of types.
+- A witness resolution algorithm that:
+  - For a witness type `C<T>`, finds witness constructors in `C` and `T`.
+    - A witness constructor is a public static method annotated with `@TypeClass.Witness`.
+  - Uses type unification to:
+    - Filter relevant witness constructors.
+    - Guide the recursive search for witness dependencies.

+And altogether:

+- We are able to resolve arbitrarily nested witnesses for first-order type clases like `Eq`, `Ord`, and `Monoid` and also for higher-kinded type classes like `Functor`, `Monad`, and `Traversable`.
+- The witness summoning syntax looks like:
+  - `C<T> w = witness(new Ty<>() {});`
+- Witness resolution is currently done at runtime.
+Ideally, we should be able to do this work at compile time, as that's where the power of type classes lies in languages like Haskell.

 ## Conclusion

 This was **a lot** of fun to work on.
 I had never before implemented type